learn-co-students/module-one-final-project-guidelines-seattle-web-career-021819/README.md

 RECIPE TIME - Recipe Generator App
 ------

-by Adrienne Miller and Chris Cable

-This is our final project for Flatiron School, Module One.
+Final project for Flatiron School, Module One.
 Below are details of the application and instructions for how to run it on your computer.

 ![recipe time welcome screen](https://github.com/adriennemiller/module-one-final-project-guidelines-seattle-web-career-021819/blob/master/recipe-time.png)